nyc-red-pandas-2017/suggestion-box-crud/README.md

 ## Release 3

 **Due:** 4:00pm
-Make sure to complete Release 2 before proceeding.
+Did you commit your changes?
+Are you working on a separate branch?
+Also make sure to complete Release 2 before proceeding.

 For this release, you'll be adding the ability for a user to edit and delete a suggestion that they own.

 For this release, users should be able to